 ‘A’ record= Give me the name and I will give you the IP address

-Basically the term “Reservation” is used in DHCP server.
+Basically, the term “Reservation” is used in the DHCP server.
 Some network equipment or computer system needs a specific IP address, in such case we make a reservation in DHCP server for that particular computer system.
-By creating reservation it gives access to that particular IP address and at the same time prevents other computer system to use that IP address.
+By creating reservation, it gives access to that particular IP address and at the same time prevents other computer systems to use that IP address.

-48) What is SMTP server or POP server?
+48) What is the SMTP server or POP server?

 49) What is RIS and why you use RIS?

 RIS stands for remote installation services.
-It is used to install image from a Window server to a new hardware.
-We use RIS because installing OS every time using a CD would be more time consuming.
+It is used to install image from a Window server to new hardware.
+We use RIS because installing the OS every time using a CD would be more time-consuming.

 50) What is “Bootloader”?